brokensbone/rumandpopcorn/rnp/content/lists/books-2026.md

    Grief and isolation and the crimes of the past.
 Very bleak and atmospheric.
 1. **Oliver Burkeman - Mediations for Mortals** Essentially 4000 weeks chewed over and formed into daily nuggets.
 Very good all the same.
+1. **Ben Gazur - A Feast of Folklore**
+   Nice round up of a lot of peculiar traditions and beliefs.
+The devil will steal your potatoes!